Ten FAQs about Brexit and your small business

 Get in touch to ask them about their plans and any problems they anticipate.
 Keep up to date with regular communication.

-3. Do you need to find alternative suppliers?
+3. Do I need to find alternative suppliers as a result of Brexit?

 In a perfect world every business would have supply options.
 So if you are selling flowers or vegetables that come through the Channel Tunnel and might get stuck at the border, you might have a UK grower that you can turn to.

 The sooner you can act, the better.
 Brexit affects every business in your situation, so UK alternatives may already be committed elsewhere.

-4. Do you need to increase your inventory or buy additional storage space?
+4. Do I need to increase my inventory or buy additional storage space as a result of Brexit?

 This is what a great many manufacturers, distributors and retailers have been doing.
 Can you work out which items would cause you the greatest loss if they became unavailable for any length of time?

 Given the continuing uncertainty - and the impact of the coronavirus pandemic - aim for as much flexibility as possible.

 5. What will the legal position be if deliveries are delayed or orders cannot be fulfilled?